towolf/towolf.github.com/docs/PsychDocumentation/MultiDisplaySetups.markdown

 title: MultiDisplaySetups
 categories:
   - PsychDocumentation
+encoding: UTF-8
 ---

-MultiDisplaySetups \-\- Information for users of multidisplay setups.
+MultiDisplaySetups -- Information for users of multidisplay setups.

 This file is a place holder until M.K. remembers what he actually wanted to write into it...